keeshux/cross-platform-swift/README.md

 ## C Interoperability

 Examples of typical situations involved in Swift/C interop.
 Showcase the use of opaque pointers.
-Read [these articles][blog-c-interop] for more insight.
+Read [these articles][blog-c-interop] for more insights.

 [blog-combine]: https://davidederosa.com/cross-platform-swift/combine/
 [blog-c-interop]: https://davidederosa.com/cross-platform-swift/c-interop-part-one/